1 Introduction

 The working pressure of fittings, flanges, and valves attached to coils must be determined following ANSI/ASME B16.5 or API6A.
 For proprietary attachments, ratings are supplied by the manufacturer.
 Internal working pressure maximums must be taken properly into account.

-Heater coil sections must be removable from the shell, opposite of the firetube for inspection and repair.
+For inspection and repair, heater coil sections must be removed from the shell, opposite the firetube.

 5.3 Flue Gas Stack